 We rounded out the tour with chocolate, juice and coffee—all necessary staples in any well-rounded diet, I say.

 The pacing was perfect.
-The tour started at 11am so I didn’t eat anything that morning (unless coffee counts) in anticipation of it and assumed Jade and I would be rolling home afterward.
+The tour started at 11am so I didn’t eat anything that morning (unless coffee counts) in anticipation of it and assumed I would be rolling home afterward.
 Not the case!
 Karen-Lee paced the three-hour experience just perfect so that we had plenty of walking and digesting between stops.
 And we even had room left for dinner later that night!